 Product Stewardship & EPR Matrix

-Summary of state product bans, EPR and product stewardship legislation for products such as carpet, batteries, electronics, paint and more.Learn More
+Summary of state product bans, EPR and product stewardship legislation for packaging and products such as carpet, batteries, electronics, paint and more.Learn More

 Packaging and Paper

-The states of Maine, Oregon, Colorado and California have each enacted legislation for packaging and printing paper EPR.
-These EPR bills are being considered in several states.
+California, Colorado, Maine and Oregon have all enacted legislation for packaging and printing paper EPR.
+As of April 2023, EPR bills are being considered in over 15 states.
 These bills establish EPR program requirements for producers of packaging material sold, offered for sale or distributed in the respective state, including through an online transaction.
 Many of the bills under consideration include printed paper and/or paper products, while some have also included a range of single-use products such as straws, utensils, cups, plates and plastic bags.
 In most bills, producers are also required to join a PRO and pay some form of a fee to the PRO to help with collection, education and implementation of EPR goals.
 For more information on retailer responsibilities and fees as well as the implementation timeline for states with passed packaging and printing EPR click here.
 For a detailed list of recently introduced EPR packaging legislation and their varying components, visit SPC's Guide to EPR Proposal.

-As packaging EPR legislation is taking shape in numerous states, RILA has continued to engage with its members, stakeholders and other trade organizations to ensure the impact on retail is considered and avoid unintended consequences stemming from a patchwork of laws around the country.
-To date, RILA has engaged with The Recycling Partnership’s Circular Economy Accelerator (CEA), Recycling Infrastructure Now Coalition (RIN), Recycling Leadership Council, Retail Council of Canada and several State Retail Associations (SRAs).
-RILA also created a member -based Waste Policy Group to review packaging EPR policies and determine key industry considerations (please reach out to Kaela Martins if your company would like to engage).
+As packaging EPR legislation takes shape in numerous states, RILA continues to engage with members, stakeholders and other trade organizations to ensure the impact on retail is considered and to avoid unintended consequences stemming from a patchwork of laws around the country.
+To date, RILA has engaged with The Recycling Partnership’s Policy Accelerator , Recycling Infrastructure Now Coalition (RIN), Recycling Leadership Council, Retail Council of Canada and several State Retail Associations (SRAs).
+RILA also created a member Waste Policy Group to review packaging EPR policies and determine key industry considerations as needed (please reach out to Susan Kirsch if your company would like to engage).